 When one team propels the whole of the ball out of bounds over the sideline (touch line), whether on the ground or in the air, the other team puts the ball back into play by means of a “throw-in.”
 Like in American basketball, the player uses his hands to throw the ball back into play from the spot where it went out.
 Unlike basketball, however, it must be done with both hands simultaneously, according to a very strict set of rules.

-The rule (Law 15) governing the throw-in reads, in part:
+The rule (Law 15 of the Laws of the Game) governing the throw-in reads, in part:

-“…at the moment of delivering the ball, the thrower faces the field of play; has part of each foot on the touch line or on the ground outside the touch line; holds the ball with both hands; delivers the ball from behind and over his head; (and) delivers the ball from the point where it left the field of play…”
+“At the moment of delivering the ball, the thrower must stand facing the field of play; have part of each foot on the touchline or on the ground outside the touchline; throw the ball with both hands from behind and over the head from the point where it left the field of play…”